Spectral theorems for positive algebra homomorphisms: Preliminaries

-As we shall see in \cref{3_sec:relations_between_measures_algebra_homomorphisms_and_vector_lattice_homomorphisms}, a positive algebra homomorphism is often as much of a vector lattice homomorphism as it could possibly be.
-The present section provides the necessary terminology and elementary preparatory results to express this.
-The following definition expresses that the operator in question
+As we shall see in \cref{3_sec:relations_between_measures_algebra_homomorphisms_and_vector_lattice_homomorphisms}, a positive algebra homomorphism often gives rise to a vector lattice homomorphism.
+The present section provides the necessary terminology and elementary preparatory results for this.